Cycling74/median/median/README.md

 Then should be able to build all the externals with:

-`cargo make package-all` or `cargo make package-all --profile release`
+`cargo make package-all` or `cargo make --profile release package-all`

 If this succeeds, you should see a printout of where the externals were put.